romainberger/romainberger.com/_posts/2014-06-17-music-production-tips-part-1.markdown

 So that was the initial setup.
 I lost everything I've recorded back then, but believe me it wasn't good.
 The sound was bad, and I was a bad guitar player.

-I then got more gear: a line 6 interface, Ableton live, and later a iMac.
+I then got more gear: a line 6 interface, Ableton live, and later an iMac.
 I've used this setup for years, and recorded several albums with that.
-For the drums I first got Easy drummer from Toontrack, then Superior Drummer.
-The album I've released are made with this (Sihtu and Suicidal Massacre).
+For the drums I first got Easy Drummer 1 from Toontrack, then Superior Drummer.
+All the albums I've released are made with this.

 Then, as I was playing in band, I got a real amp: a Laboga Mr. Hector.
 Damn I miss that amp.
 I bought a couple of mics (shure SM57 and shure SM7b) and recorded it.
-You can say whatever you wan about modelisation and Axe FX and Pod HD Pro, but for me nothing is better than real warm tubes.
+You can say whatever you want about modelisation and Axe FX and Pod HD Pro, but for me nothing is better than real warm tubes.
+I would set the amp in my bedroom, mics positionned carefully and cover the whole thing with blankets to avoid reflections on the recording.
+And obviously I put sticky notes everywhere to make sure nobody would touch a thing to prevent loosing the precious mic positions.

 I was pretty happy with the sound I got with that.
-I've recorded a few songs (shred stuffs) and used this setup to record a couple of EP for friends (Yurakane and Hrethgir even though the last never saw the light of the day sadly).
+I've recorded a few songs (<a href="https://romainberger.bandcamp.com/album/old-demo">shred stuffs</a>) and used this setup to record a couple of EP for friends (Yurakane and Hrethgir even though the last never saw the light of the day sadly).
 I also recorded bass with the sm7b and the direct out from a few bass amps: Ampeg and Mark Bass.
-Surprisingly good sound (but I know <a href="http://www.christine-lanusse.fr/" target="_blank">good bassists</a> so it probably helps).
+Surprisingly good sound (but I know good bassists so it probably helps).

 But then I moved to Paris.
 And going from a 300m2 house to a tiny appartement, I couldn't keep recording with a 100w amp.
 So I bought a Line 6 Pod HD Pro.
 So nowadays my setup is pretty basic: